Maire Tecnimont: Acquisitions

-In 2008, the Group finalised the acquisition of the entire share capital of :it:Tecnimont ICB Pvt.
+In 2008 the Group finalised the acquisition of the entire share capital of :it:Tecnimont ICB Pvt.
 Ltd. (TICB), a leading Indian engineering services company which was set up by the Kapadia family in 1958.
 Tecnimont had already acquired a 25% stake in the company in 1996, before acquiring another 25% stake, taking it to 50% ownership in 2000.
-This acquisition opened up new scope for growth in the Asian market, consolidating the group’s already well-established presence in the Country.
+This acquisition opened up new scope for growth in the Asian market, consolidating the group's already well-established presence in the Country.
 The Group has had a presence in India since the 1930s through Tecnimont.
 Over the last 50 years, it has set up over 20 fertiliser plants and 40 process units.

-Also in 2008, the Group acquired Noy Engineering, in order to expand its technological portfolio.
+Also in 2008 the Group acquired Noy Engineering, to expand its technological portfolio.

 The company is specialized in the design and supply of plants for the production of PET polyester and resin, nylon and acrylic fibres.
 Active in the chemicals and textiles sectors since 1980, Noy has diversified its expertise around the world and invested in new areas of production.

-In 2009, Maire Tecnimont’s acquisition of Stamicarbon allowed it to combine its traditional EPC activities with technology licensing services.
+In 2009 Maire Tecnimont's acquisition of Stamicarbon allowed it to combine its traditional EPC activities with technology licensing services.
 The Dutch company was set up in the 1940s as the licensing company of DSM (Dutch State Mines), selling licenses for coal washing plants.
 It entered the chemicals sector in the 1950s, offering licensing services for urea processes.
 This became Stamicarbon's main focus area, particularly towards the end of the 1980s, when DSM decided to close its Mining Technology Department.
 Over the years, Stamicarbon established itself and consolidated a position of global leadership in technology design and innovation in the field of urea production.
-Thanks to the acquisition of Stamicarbon, Maire Tecnimont was one of the finalists in the “Best foreign acquisition by an Italian company” category at KPMG’s 2010 M&A Awards.
+Thanks to the acquisition of Stamicarbon, Maire Tecnimont was one of the finalists in the "Best foreign acquisition by an Italian company" category at KPMG's 2010 M&A Awards.

-Also in 2009, the Group entered the renewable energy industry with the creation of a new company, Met NewEn, which operates in the biomass and concentrated solar power sector.
+Also in 2009 the Group entered the renewable energy industry with the creation of a new company, Met NewEn, which operates in the biomass and concentrated solar power sector.

-In 2010, Maire Tecnimont acquired Technip KTI SpA (TKTI) through the acquisition of a parent company: Sofipart Srl.
+In 2010 Maire Tecnimont acquired Technip KTI SpA (TKTI) through the acquisition of a parent company: Sofipart Srl.

 Technip KTI, later renamed KT, was set up 40 years ago as a contractor working on the design and production of industrial furnaces, operating under the name Selas Italia.
-Since then, it became the world’s leading company in the design and construction of hydrogen, ammonia, methanol, ethylene and sulphur plants.
+Since then, it became the world's leading company in the design and construction of hydrogen, ammonia, methanol, ethylene and sulphur plants.
 In 1974, Selas Italia changed its name to KTI (Kinetics Technology International) and was acquired by the German company Mannesmann Anlagenbau in 1988.

-In 1999, it became part of Technip Italy.
-Thanks to the acquisition of KT, Maire Tecnimont won the “Best acquisition in Italy” award at KPMG’s 2011 M&A Awards.
+In 1999 it became part of Technip Italy.
+Thanks to the acquisition of KT, Maire Tecnimont won the "Best acquisition in Italy" award at KPMG's 2011 M&A Awards.